 Poem - The Selfie

-Are there times when you look at your face in a mirror, in a photo or when taking a selfie and suddenly you catch a glimpse of the younger you?
-Someone you half‑remember.
-A face which is both yours and not yours.
-A face softened by the years that you didn’t feel passing.
-Do you ever find yourself studying the creases on your skin - the wrinkles that weren’t there before?
-Do you ever catch a glimpse of the spark that once was and somehow still is?
+Are there times when you look at your face in a mirror, in a photograph, or when taking a selfie, and suddenly you catch a glimpse of your younger self?
+A part of you that you thought had faded away.
+Do you see a face which is both yours and not yours.
+A face which is softened by the years that you didn’t feel passing.
+Do you ever find yourself studying the creases on your skin - the wrinkles which have appeared silently, slowly and without announcement?
+Do you ever catch a glimpse of the spark that once was, and somehow still is?

-In THE SELFIE I am trying to capture that moment, the one when you really look at yourself.
-When you simultaneously see yourself as who you were and who you are now.
+In The Selfie I am trying to capture that moment - the one when you really look at yourself, when you simultaneously see who you were and who you are now.

 THE SELFIE